Professor Darryl S. L. Jarvis

 BA Hons (First Class) MA Flin.
 PhD Br.Col.

 Darryl S.L.
 Jarvis is Professor and Head, Department of Asian and Policy Studies, Faculty of Liberal Arts and Social Sciences at the Education University of Hong Kong (formally the Hong Kong Institute of Education).
 He has served previously as the Director of the APEC Studies Centre, Associate Dean (Research and Postgraduate Studies) and Acting Associate Dean (Quality Assurance).
 Prior to his current appointment he was Vice Dean (Academic Affairs) at the Lee Kuan Yew School of Public Policy, National University of Singapore (NUS).
 From 1996 to 2006 he was Lecturer and Senior Lecturer in the Department of Government and International Relations, Faculty of Economics and Business (now the University of Sydney Business School), at the University of Sydney, Australia.
-His research and teaching interests focus on comparative public policy and comparative political economy in Asia with a particular interest in the politics of regulation and marketisation.
+His research and teaching interests focus on comparative political economy and comparative public policy in Asia with a particular interest in the politics of regulation, marketisation and development.

 He has published widely in the areas of international relations, regulatory politics, and the comparative political economy of development.
 His recent publications include Institutional Entrepreneurship and Policy Change: Theoretical and Empirical Explorations.
 Palgrave Macmillan (with Caner Bakir); Asia After the Developmental State: Disembedding Autonomy.
 Cambridge, Cambridge University Press (with Toby Carroll); Markets and Development: Civil Society, Citizens and the Politics of Neoliberalism.
 Routledge (with Toby Carroll); Financialisation and Development.
 Routledge (with Toby Carroll); The Politics of Marketizing Asia.
 Palgrave Macmillan (with Toby Carroll); ASEAN Industries and the Challenge from China.
 Palgrave Macmillan (with Anthony Welch); Infrastructure Regulation: What Works, Why, and How do we Know?
 Lessons from Asia and Beyond, World Scientific (with Ed Araral, M. Ramesh & Wu Xun); Handbook of International Business Risk: The Asia Pacific.
 Cambridge University Press; International Relations and the Challenge of Postmodernism: Defending the Discipline, University of South Carolina Press; International Relations.
 Still an American Social Science?
 Toward Diversity in International Thought, State University of New York Press (with R. M. Crawford); and Post-modernism and its Critics: International Relations and the Third Debate, Greenwood / Praeger.